Sohrab82/UDACITY-P7-Highway-Driving/README.md

         tracker.update_object(now, (*it));
     }

 After updating the tracker, the main loop calls `tracker.analyze_scene()`.
 This function detects any vehicles around the ego vehicle.
-The area around the ego vehicle has been divided into 8 zones: front, rear, front right, front left, rear left, rear right, and blind spots on the right and left side.
+The area around the ego vehicle has been divided into 8 zones:
-The blind spots extend from the ego vehicle `s-BS_FRONT_MARGIN` to `s+BS_REAR_MARGIN` on each side.
+- front: same lane in the front up until MAX_DIST_FRONT=80m
+- rear: same lane in the back up until MAX_DIST_REAR=24m
+- front right, front left, rear left, rear right: in the neighboring lanes with the same detection range as above
+- blind spots on the right and left side: on the sides of the car, extending from `s-BS_FRONT_MARGIN` to `s+BS_REAR_MARGIN`.
 The two constants BS_FRONT_MARGIN and BS_REAR_MARGIN are set to 4 and 12 respectively.

 The tracker has functions to returns each detected vehicle in the 8 zones.
 For example, to retrive the front object,
     Vehicle *front_object();